aymishra-core/aymishra-core/README.md

 # Hi, I'm Ayush 👋

-I build and ship full-stack products end to end — frontend, API, database, auth, payments, and AI — and put them in front of real users.
+I take products from an empty repo to a live, paid product — frontend, API, database, auth, payments, and AI — and put them in front of real users.

-I care about the whole system, not one corner of it: a thing I build should be **deployed, paid for, and actually used**, not a demo.
-Below are two products I've taken from zero to live.
+I care about the whole system, not one corner of it.
+A thing I build should be **deployed, paid for, and actually used**, not a demo.
+I use AI where it earns its place and build the parts around it properly.
+Below are the products I've taken from zero to live.

 ---

 ## 🚀 What I've shipped

 ### MeetOut — [meetouthq.com](https://meetouthq.com)
-**Turn a raw meeting into decisions, action items, a client email, and a follow-up agenda — from pasted text or an audio file.**
+**AI content repurposing · full-stack product development.** Turn anything you've read, watched, or noted into a week of publish-ready social posts — from a single source.

 A live SaaS with real users.
-Paste a transcript or upload audio, and MeetOut runs it through a switchable LLM pipeline to produce four structured artifacts.
-Built entirely end-to-end.
+Drop in a URL, PDF, pasted text, or audio, and MeetOut runs it through a switchable LLM pipeline to produce platform-native posts for eight channels — LinkedIn, X, Bluesky, Instagram, Facebook, Threads, newsletter, and YouTube.
+Refine each one, attach copyright-safe images, and publish or copy.
+A second mode (in rollout) turns uploaded video into trimmed, ready-to-post clips.
+Built entirely end to end.

-- **Frontend:** React 18 + Vite SPA, Tailwind, deployed on Vercel
+- **Frontend:** React 18/19 + Vite SPA, Tailwind, deployed on Vercel
 - **Backend:** Python + FastAPI, SQLAlchemy 2, Pydantic, rate limiting
 - **Database:** Postgres (Supabase) with row-level security
-- **AI:** OpenAI (GPT-4o + Whisper) and Anthropic (Claude Sonnet), provider-switchable; audio → transcript → structured output
+- **AI:** OpenAI (GPT-4o + Whisper) and Anthropic (Claude), provider-switchable;
+  source → structured, platform-specific output
 - **Auth & Payments:** JWT + Google OAuth; Razorpay subscriptions with idempotent webhooks
+- **Security:** OAuth tokens encrypted at rest, signed-state CSRF protection, server-enforced plan limits

 ### BrandKit
-**Generate a complete brand kit — palette, font pairings, and logos — in one pass.**
+**Generative brand identity · full-stack product development.** Generate a complete brand kit — palette, font pairings, and logos — in one pass, built on real algorithms rather than a single API call.

-A generator built on real algorithms, not just an API call: color palettes from HSL/color theory, curated Google Font pairings, and logos composed as SVG.
-AI is used only where it actually helps (copy/taglines), with a templated fallback.
+Color palettes derived from HSL/color theory, curated Google Font pairings, and logos composed as SVG.
+AI is used only where it actually helps (copy and taglines), with a templated fallback so the product never breaks when the model is unavailable.

 - **Frontend:** React 19 + Vite + TypeScript + Tailwind
 - **Backend:** FastAPI + SQLAlchemy + Alembic migrations
 - **Core:** algorithmic palette / font / SVG-logo generation, with a single LLM call for copy
 - **Database:** Postgres (Supabase) · **Auth:** JWT + Google OAuth · **Payments:** Razorpay

 ---

 ## 🧭 How I work

-- **End-to-end or not at all** — I build across every layer: UI, API, data, infra, auth, payments, and AI.
+- **End-to-end or not at all** — every layer: UI, API, data, infra, auth, payments, and AI.
+The hard parts don't get handed off.
 - **Ship to real users** — deployed and in production beats polished and hypothetical.
-- **AI where it earns its place** — I use LLMs deliberately, and build the non-AI parts properly (algorithms, migrations, idempotent webhooks) rather than wrapping everything in a model.
+- **AI where it earns its place** — LLMs used deliberately, with the non-AI parts built
+  properly: real algorithms, migrations, idempotent webhooks, encrypted secrets, and server-enforced limits — rather than wrapping everything in a model.

 ---